RetroDECK/ES-DE/INSTALL.md

 The default game media directory is `~/.emulationstation/downloaded_media`.

-*You can use ES's [scraping](http://en.wikipedia.org/wiki/Web_scraping) tools to avoid creating a gamelist.xml by hand.*  There are two ways to run the scraper:
+You can use ES's [scraping](http://en.wikipedia.org/wiki/Web_scraping) tools to populate the gamelist.xml files.
+There are two ways to run the scraper:

 * **If you want to scrape multiple games:** press the Start button to open the menu and choose the "SCRAPER" option.
 Adjust your settings and press "START".
 * **If you just want to scrape one game:** find the game on the game list in ES and press the Select button.
 Choose "EDIT THIS GAME'S METADATA" and then press the "SCRAPE" button at the bottom of the metadata editor.